 If your targets are foreign, then where are they?
 They don't all necessarily read English, and we had a published in India, for example, where English is a lingua franca, then you have some basic problems.
-And I think the way this was rationalized by the project review board that looked over the Praese operation, and the Fodor Ching, and Concinental.

-Press and things like that was that the ultimate target was formed, which was true, but how much of the Praese output actually got abroad for any impact I think is highly arguable.
+And I think the way this was rationalized by the project review board that looked over the Praeger operation, and the Fodor thing, and Comedian and Press and things like that was that the ultimate target was formed, which was true, but how much of the Praeger output actually got abroad for any impact I think is highly arguable.

-Now, in the case of Contactal Press, the material was physically mailed from Washington to foreign targets, the mewspapers, I think particularly the
+Now, in the case of Comemontal Press, the material was physically mailed from Washington to foreign targets, the